 Why Choose V2 Cloud as your Provider

-V2 Cloud is a managed cloud services provider that offers automatic data verification, automated erasure coding and replication, and encryption capabilities to enable organizations to easily manage stored data according to bucket-level policies, such as backup scheduling and lifecycle management.
+V2 Cloud is a managed cloud-hosted desktop provider that offers automatic data verification, automated erasure coding and replication, and encryption capabilities to enable organizations to easily manage stored data according to bucket-level policies, such as backup scheduling and lifecycle management.

 Besides helping to store data securely and efficiently with hybrid configurations, V2 Cloud also provides comprehensive assistance and consultancy to guide organizations on which cloud resources might best meet their cloud requirements.
 Thus guaranteeing that setup is completed appropriately.